jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * Metadata object followed by new-line separated RDAP objects to help with streaming
-* Metadata -- a UUID string as versionId (in lieu of serial), productionDate with UTC offset, producer, objectCount, and rdapConformance with "nroBulkRdap1" extension id
+* Metadata -- a UUID string as versionId (in lieu of serial), productionDate with UTC offset, producer, objectCount, and rdapConformance with "nroBulkRdap1" extension id - DONE
 * Add URL to get objects of all types
 * Each RDAP object has its own rdapConformance member, listing all extensions used in its creation; a MUST
 * Limit nested objected to the first level only